cullumsmith/website/README.md

 =================

 This repository contains the source for [www.sacredheartsc.com](https://www.sacredheartsc.com).
-It consists of Markdown files and a custom static site generator build using pandoc and BSD make.
+It consists of Markdown files and a custom static site generator using pandoc and BSD make.

 # Requirements